Calvin Kabuye

-Hope Calvin Ddamulira Kabuye (born 28 March 2003) is a professional football player who plays as a winger for Varbergs BoIS, on loan from Mjällby AIF.
+Hope Calvin Ddamulira Kabuye (born 28 March 2003) is a professional football player who plays as a winger for KuPS.
 Born in Sweden, he plays for the Uganda national football team.

 Career

 Kabuye began playing football at the age of 5 with the youth side of IF Olimpia before moving to Sköndals IK, and then finishing his development with the academy of AIK in 2015.
 After working his way up their youth sides, he started training with their senior team in 2021.
 On 18 March 2022, he signed a first team contract with AIK until December 2024, and that day was loaned to Vasalunds IF in the Ettan on a season-long loan.
 He returned to AIK for the preseason in January 2023, and made his senior debut in a 3–0 Svenska Cupen win over Varbergs BoIS on 6 March 2023.
 On 29 March 2023, he joined Östersunds FK on a season-long loan in the Superettan.
 On 6 December 2023, he transferred to Sandvikens IF on a 3-year contract.
 On 14 December 2024, he transferred to the Allsvenskan side Mjällby AIF.

+On 7 February 2026, Kabuye was announced at KuPS.